enasequence/ena-browser-flatfile-to-xml/README.md

 will prove useful in processing EMBL flatfile format. https://github.com/enasequence/sequencetools

+## Note:
+This tool converts only one record at a time.
+If your input file contains multiple records, only the first one will be converted to XML.

 ## Usage
 This tool requires Java runtime 8 or higher to be available.